Assertion language

 refinement stack type for a stack type (pair (list operation) storage_ty) :

-stack type for the stack type exception : []
+stack type for the stack type exception : [], where exception is a special

 condition.